Master of Science

 - Water Engineering and Management.
 Ideal for those employed by consulting engineering, utilities, government or regulatory agencies looking to augment their skills in leadership, communication, finances and governance within the water profession.

-- Engineering for Developing Communities.
+- Global Engineering.
 Offered by the Mortenson Center in Global Engineering for those looking to gain a breadth of professsional skills relevant to global development.

 - Architectural Engineering.
 Includes building systems engineering and construction engineering & management subplans.

 Doctor of Philosophy